Piracy in the Caribbean – Privateers and Buccaneers

 One of the most famous privateers was Sir Francis Drake, who sailed for England while England was at war with Spain.
 Drake not only raided ships, he also attacked Spanish towns and mule trains carrying gold.
 Drake was not an outlaw, at least in England.
 Queen Elizabeth I chose him to be the second person after Magellan to lead a sailing expedition around the world.
-Shortly after Drake completed his journey in 1580, Elizabeth addressed him as “my dear pirate,” and over the objections of the Spanish, she knighted him.
+Shortly after Drake completed his journey in 1580, Elizabeth addressed him as “my dear pirate,” and she knighted him over the objections of the Spanish.

 English and French pioneers began to settle on the island of Hispañola around 1630.
 They became known as buccaneers because they cooked their food on open fires known as buccans.
-The Spanish believed they could force the buccaneers to leave by removing their food supply, so they sent hunters to slaughter the wild pigs that were the buccaneer’s primary source of food.
-With the pigs gone, many buccaneers turned to piracy in order to survive.
+The Spanish believed they could force the buccaneers to leave by removing their food supply, so they sent hunters to slaughter the wild pigs that were the buccaneer’s primary food source.
+With the pigs gone, many buccaneers turned to piracy to survive.
 Many buccaneers moved to the island of Tortuga, off the coast of Hispañola, because its fresh waters, fertile ground, good anchorages, and defensible harbors made it ideal for their needs.

 Piracy in the Caribbean began to subside by 1750.
-The European governments had established profitable colonies in the region.
-This made it possible to send trained naval forces rather than rely on privateers.
-The Europeans also signed treaties that allowed the safe passage of ships in the Caribbean.
+The European governments had established profitable colonies in the region, so they could afford to send trained naval forces rather than rely on privateers.
+The European monarchs also signed treaties that allowed the safe passage of ships in the Caribbean.
 Piracy is still a problem in the Caribbean, particularly in cases involving illegal drugs, but modern communication technology has made the sea a safer place to travel and trade.